 The University Library is participating in a western Canadian collaboration to preserve ongoing access to print journal titles, known as Council of Prairie and Pacific University Libraries Shared Print Archive Network (COPPUL SPAN).
 COPPUL SPAN allows academic libraries to consider withdrawing from their collections the journal titles included in the initiative.

-In the spring semester of 2013, librarians from the University Library, in consultation with appropriate University of Saskatchewan faculty, conducted a review of journal titles that are part of COPPUL SPAN Phase 1 that are being archived elsewhere, with the goal of determining which ones may no longer be needed in print form in our collections.
-At the same time JSTOR*(short for Journal Storage) titles were also reviewed.
+Over the winter of 2015, librarians from the University Library, in consultation with appropriate University of Saskatchewan faculty, conducted a review of journal titles that are part of COPPUL SPAN Phase 2 that are being archived elsewhere, with the goal of determining which ones may no longer be needed in print form in our collections.

 Posted below are:

-Please note that colleges/divisions/schools/departments on campus have an opportunity to review the lists, and indicate if they wish to receive the withdrawn volumes.
-This is the same policy and procedures used in 2007 for withdrawn JSTOR titles.
+Please note that colleges/divisions/schools/departments on campus will have an opportunity to review the lists, and indicate if they wish to receive the withdrawn volumes.
+This is the same policy and procedures used in 2007 for withdrawn JSTOR titles and in 2013 for withdrawn COPPUL SPAN Phase 1 and JSTOR titles.

 If anyone has questions or comments, please communicate directly with your liaison librarian or branch library head.